wendyww9/task-list-api/ada-project-docs/wave_05.md

 so that I know I successfully created a goal that is saved in the database.

+Similar to the Task model, we could add a class method to the Goal model that initializes a new instance from a dictionary, and use this method in the route.
+If all of our models have this method, we could create a route helper method that initializes a new model instance from a dictionary, and use it in this route and any other route that creates a new model instance.

+Also like the Task model, notice that the data nested under the `"goal"` key is a dictionary representation of the goal that was created.
+Creating a model helper method to return this dictionary, which we can then use to help build this route response, will improve the consistency of our endpoints.

 ### Get Goals: Getting Saved Goals

 As a client, I want to be able to make a `GET` request to `/goals` when there is at least one saved goal and get this response: